Online stock trading

 This is often known as a custodial or platform fee but it can have other names too.

-The important distinction here is whether you play a flat fee or one based on the size of your portfolio.
+The important distinction here is whether you play a monthly fee or one based on the size of your portfolio.

 Alternatively you could pay something like an annual 0.45% fee that’s calculated using the value of your portfolio.